-For help finding a dentist, call Community Case Management Corporation (CCMC) at 808-792-1070 or toll-free at 1-888-792-1070.
-CCMC can explain the covered dental benefits and help you find a dentist near you..

-- Elective abortions or intentional termination of pregnancy (ITOP): Intentional terminations of pregnancy (ITOP) are not covered by Kaiser Permanente.
+- Dental care: The DHS, not Kaiser Permanente, covers dental services through the month of a member's twenty-first (21st) birthday.
+For adult members twenty-one (21) years and older, Med-QUEST only covers emergency dental services to ease dental pain, remove infections, and treat serious injuries to teeth and supporting structures.
+Use your Medicaid card to obtain dental services.
+Members must get dental care from a dentist who sees Medicaid members.
+For help in finding a dentist, call Community Case Management Corp.
+(CCMC) You can reach them at 808-792-1070 or 1-888-792-1070 (toll-free). - Elective abortions or intentional termination of pregnancy (ITOP): Intentional terminations of pregnancy (ITOP) are not covered by Kaiser Permanente.
 They are covered by the Med-QUEST Division (MQD).
 You will need authorization.
 Your provider shall contact MQD's Clinical Standards Office (CSO), on ITOP requests.
 MQD can also arrange transportation. - State of Hawaii Organ and Tissue Transplant (SHOTT) Program: DHS provides transplants through the SHOTT program.
 Covered transplants must be non-experimental, non-investigational for the specific organ/tissue and specific medical condition being treated.
 These transplants may include liver, heart, heart-lung, lung, kidney, kidney-pancreas, and allogenic and autologous bone marrow transplants.
 In addition, children may be covered for transplants of the small bowel with or without liver.
 Children and adults must meet specific medical criteria as determined by the State and the SHOTT program contractor.
 We can help with a referral to the SHOTT Program when it is medically appropriate.